Relpax® (Eletriptan Hydrobromide)

 Relpax® (eletriptan hydrobromide) is a selective 5-HT1B/1D receptor agonist (triptan) indicated for the acute treatment of migraine, with or without aura, in adults who have a clear migraine diagnosis.
 It comes in tablet form and is administered by mouth.

 Relpax generally begins to work within 2 hours.
 It is intended to reduce acute symptoms of migraine attacks that have already begun.
 It should not to be used as a prophylactic therapy to prevent the onset of migraine or to treat hemiplegic or basilar migraine.

 Overuse of acute migraine drugs can cause medication overuse headaches.
-Overuse is considered dosing more than 3 days per month for 3 months or longer.
+Overuse is considered dosing on 10 or more days per month for 3 months or longer.
 Symptoms of overuse may need to be treated separately, and detoxification from migraine medications may be required.